-Lease Receivables - MARTA is a lessor of several properties.
+Lease Receivables - MARTA is a lessor of several properties and records the transactions in accordance with GASB Statement No. 87.
 The associated lease receivables are calculated at the present value of lease payments expected to be received over the term of the leases.